staaky/strip/README.md

 ## License

-Strip may be used in commercial projects and applications with a one-time purchase of a commercial license.
+Strip may be used in commercial projects and applications with the one-time purchase of a commercial license.
 If you are paid to do your job, and part of your job is implementing Strip, a commercial license is required.

 http://www.stripjs.com/license

-For non-commercial, personal, or open source projects and applications, you may use Strip under the terms of the [GPL v3 License](http://choosealicense.com/licenses/gpl-v3) for free.
+For non-commercial, personal, or open source projects and applications, you may use Strip under the terms of the [GPL v3 License](http://choosealicense.com/licenses/gpl-v3).
+You may use Strip for free.

 * * *